 Will the police think I am guilty because I have called a lawyer and refused to answer their questions?

-The police are fully aware of an accused person’s rights and they are obligated to give you a caution before speaking with you.
-The police will tell you, as part of the caution, that you do not need to answer any questions.
+The police are aware of an accused person’s rights and they are obligated to give you a caution before speaking with you.
+They will tell you, as part of the caution, that you do not need to answer any questions.